wcyjoyce/blogger/README.md

 Typeprint is my own attempt at creating a blogging platform, written in pure Ruby without any frameworks or testing libraries.
 This project is inspired by my own desire to start my own blog – which I've literally done so now, but not so much in terms of content.

-Please feel free to check it out: http://typeprint.herokuapp.com.
+Feel free to check it out at http://typeprint.herokuapp.com.

 ## Built With